michaldivis/ocean/README.md

-# An example app showing a shared EF Core database project for use in WPF and Xamarin.Forms apps

-How to use a single EntityFramework Core project in both WPF and Xamarin.Forms apps.
-In theory, it's dead simple, but there are a few little things you have tinker with in order to actually make it work.
+*I could never find a good example of using a single EntityFramework Core project in both WPF and Xamarin.Forms apps, with multiple providers.
+In theory, it's dead simple, but there are a few little things you have to tinker with to make it work.
+Here's how...*

 ### The basic idea
-The way I go about this is creating a basic database contexts that only contains the `DbSet` properties and then making another context that derrives from it for each database provider (PostgreSQL, SQLite in this case).
-The derrives context then override their `OnConfiguring` methods where they setup the connection for their specific provider using a connection string extracted from a helper class.
+The way I go about this is I create a basic database context that only contains the `DbSet` properties and then make one more context per database provider (PostgreSQL, SQLite in this case) that derives from the basic one.
+The derived contexts then override their `OnConfiguring` methods where they set up the connection for their specific provider using a connection string extracted from a helper class.

+Why multiple database contexts?
+In short: migrations.
+We want to be able to perform migrations for each provider separately since each provider might need the migration to be a bit different from the others.
+Having multiple contexts allows us to call the `Add-Migration` command on each of the contexts separately.

 ### Check out the example project
 Check out the repository with the complete solution at https://github.com/michaldivis/ocean

-## Solution structure
+# Solution structure
-### Data (.NET Standard class library)
+## Data (.NET Standard class library)
-This project will contain the EF Core database context, data models and some helpers.
+This project will contain the EF Core database context, data models, and some helpers.
-#### Dependencies
+### Dependencies
 - Nuget
   - Microsoft.EntityFrameworkCore
   - Microsoft.EntityFrameworkCore.Design